 Anyone who follows my recommendations knows that I’m wild about wild salmon.
-Wild salmon is a great medicinal food loaded with heart-healthy omega-3 essential fatty acids (EFAs), which can’t be manufactured by the body (hence the name “essential”).
+Wild salmon is a great medicinal food loaded with heart-healthy omega-3 benefits.
+Omega-3s are essential fatty acids (EFAs), which can’t be manufactured by the body (hence the name “essential”).

+Omega-3 benefits affect the heart in many different ways.
 These healthy fats penetrate layers of cholesterol-laden plaque, soothing inflammation in blood vessels and preventing blood-clotting deposits from lining coronary arteries.
-EFAs can also prevent spasms of the coronary blood vessels and the rupture of plaque.
-In one study, people who ate two meals of fatty fish per month—such as salmon—experienced a 30 percent reduction in cardiac arrest; four fatty-fish meals a month were associated with a 50 percent reduction in cardiac arrest!
+Other omega-3 benefits include preventing spasms of the coronary blood vessels and rupturing plaque.
+In one study, people who ate two meals of fatty fish per month—such as salmon—experienced a 30 percent reduction in cardiac arrest.
+Four fatty-fish meals a month were associated with a 50 percent reduction in cardiac arrest!

 Cellular energy is particularly important to the heart, because the heart requires more energy than any other organ in the body.
 So, the more energy the heart can produce, the more efficient it will be—making the CoQ10 in salmon perfect for supporting a strong heart.